olegmatsnev/luftdaten/README.md

 To start using it, one has to populate `config.py` file with a link to output in `*.json` format and database credentials.

+Crontab string to run the script every 3rd minute (no need to do that more often as stock firmware reads the sensor with just that frequency):

+*/3 * * * * python3 <path to the script>/luftdaten.py

-To run with a task scheduler on Windows, change the extension to `*.pyw` -- this will prevent a console window from popping up every time the script runs.
+To run it with a task scheduler on Windows, change the extension to `*.pyw` -- this will prevent a console window from popping up every time the script runs.